 Payments can be made using cash, check, money order, or credit card.
 We currently accept Visa, Discover and MasterCard.
 All co-pays, deductibles and co-insurance are due at the time of service.
 If payment is not made, we reserve the right to reschedule your appointment.
 Balances are considered past due after 30 days.
 Please pay your balance promptly or contact our billing staff to make payment arrangements.

 An insurance card must be presented at your first visit.
 You may be asked to present this card for verification purposes at subsequent visits.
 If you do not have your card and we cannot verify benefits, you may be asked to reschedule your appointment.

 Please familiarize yourself with your health insurance policy and know your co-pay, deductible, co-insurance and policy benefits before your appointment.
 Your insurance is a contract between you and your carrier.
 We will assist you in receiving appropriate reimbursement from your carrier; however payment is ultimately your responsibility.
 You will be required to make payment at the time of service depending upon your insurance plan.

-While we accept most health insurance plans, we participate as in-network providers with the carriers listed below.
+While we accept all health insurance plans, we participate as in-network providers with the carriers listed below.
 It is the patient's responsibility to contact their insurance carrier to verify that Midwest Orthopaedic Center is contracted with them.
 If a referral is required by your insurance plan, it is your responsibility to contact your primary care physician before your appointment.

 We will bill all services to the appropriate primary and secondary insurance carrier.
 If they fail to respond to our claim, you will receive a statement for charges.
 Statements are sent monthly and payment is due within 30 days.